-London is vibrant with festivals and special events all year round.
+London is vibrant with festivals and specific events all year round.
 There is not a day without something intended to entertain the city’s citizens.
 To keep yourself up to date with specific events from “the Great Christmas Pudding Race” to “Lord Mayor’s Show” consult London’s official website: http://www.visitlondon.com/events/special/.
 On a weekly basis, check Time Out (http://www.timeout.com/london) for full listings.

 For an advance calendar, check these very useful sites: http://www.allinlondon.co.uk/whats-on.php?type=festival and http://www.world-guides.com/europe/england/greater-london/london/events.html.

 On 1st January, London holds its biggest street parade, attracting over a million sightseers.

 In July, this festival is a cultural delight if you’re into the arts.
 There’s a parade, dance show, dog show, concerts, food, poetry readings, ‘enchanted garden’ and lots more.

 If you like crowds, loud music, and beer in plastic cups, this event is for you.
 Check out all the dancers in lavish costumes and have some jerk chicken.
 The ‘carnival’ emphasizes multiculturalism and happens every August in Notting Hill, West London.
 Entry is free.

 There is not a week without a fair from food to cars via kites, there is a fair for all and a fair for everything.
 Here are a two that are especially worthwhile.

 This huge festival in October takes place in Regent’s Park and showcases artists from around the world.
 For £15, art lovers can engage in informative lectures and see all the works they want.
 Painting, sculpture, and just about every other art form is represented at Frieze.

 Usually in March, this exhibition displays new ideas for the home and the garden, technological gadgets that you can see being demonstrated and purpose-built houses.